Heroes of Tomorrow Fitness Center

 timed runs in boots, timed obstacle courses, swim distances up to two miles

 wearing fins in the ocean, and learn small boat seamanship.
-The first five weeks of First Phase prepare you for the sixth week, better known as "Hell Week."
+The first three weeks of First Phase prepare you for the fourth week, better known as "Hell Week."
 During this week, students participate in five and one half days of continuous training, with a maximum of four hours of sleep.
 This week is designed as the ultimate test of one's physical and mental motivation while in First Phase.
 Hell Week proves to those who make it that the human body can do ten times the amount of work the average man thinks possible.
-During Hell Week, you will learn the value of coolheadedness, perseverance, and above all, TEAMWORK.
+During Hell Week, you will learn the value of cool-headedness, perseverance, and above all, TEAMWORK.
 The remaining three weeks are devoted to teaching various methods of conducting hydrographic surveys and how to conduct a hydrographic chart.

 Second Phase (Diving) After completing the First Phase, you have proven to the instructor staff that you are motivated to continue more in-depth training.
 The diving Phase is seven weeks in length.
 During this period, physical training continues, but the times are lowered for the four mile runs, two mile swims, and obstacle course.
 Second Phase concentrates on combat SCUBA (Self Contained Underwater Breathing Apparatus).
 Students are taught two types of SCUBA: open circuit (compressed air) and closed circuit (100% oxygen).
 Emphasis is placed on long distance underwater dives with the goal of training students to become basic combat divers, using swimming and diving techniques as a means of transportation from their launch point to their combat objective.
 This is a skill that separates SEALS from all other Special Operations forces.